Now Fighting for Top Tech Talent: Makers of Turbines, Tools and Toyotas - Slashdot

 Maybe true for the US.
 In Germany HQ is located in Munique, one of the most expensive areas in Germany.
 A lot of research is done in a much smaller town called Erlangen, which recently ranked 4th in salaries paid in german cities and is very expensive to live in or buy property.
 I know because I live there.

-It's a bubble, and it won't be long until it pops (Score:4, Insightful)
+It's a bubble, and it won't be long until it pops (Score:5, Insightful)

 We're in a ridiculous bubble market right now.
 Some examples: at our company we're struggling to hire, more than we ever have, and new people are leaving 2 days in because they got a position somewhere else.
 Yep, it's great for employees, but please realize we're talking completely unskilled employees here.
 I've talked with people from other places and it seems to be similar everywhere.
 Also on the skilled side, I just went hunting for a plumber to sell me a new water heater for my house, and one plumber I used before just ignored my request, and then another one gave me a quote and then isn't getting back to me, even though I'm eager to get the job done and pay him.
 He claims they're very busy.
 Where my wife works they'd announced they want to increase the size of her department but they've had several unfilled positions for over a year and can't fill them.